CartoDB/documentation/app/content/carto-user-manual/connections/creating-a-connection.md

 You can use CARTO with your data in a PostgreSQL-compatible database, including Google Cloud SQL, Amazon Aurora & RDS, and Azure Database for PostgreSQL.

+CARTO supports the following PostgreSQL and PostGIS versions:
+* PostgreSQL 12 and higher
+* PostGIS 2.4 and higher

 If you want to create a connection to your PostgreSQL server, you need to select the PostgreSQL connector in the *New connection* dialog.
 After you select the connector click on the *Setup connection* button.

 ![Connection setup with PostgreSQL](/img/cloud-native-workspace/connections/the_connections_postgres_first.png)